TerrapinStation/blog/_posts/2018-01-22-Dynamic-Arm-Templates-Part-1.md

     New-AzureRmResourceGroupDeployment @armParams
 ```

 So now that I have a more manageable process for defining my parameters, I can start to look at how to manage the resources within the ARM templates, using linked templates and conditional logic.
-[Part 2 coming soon...](https://terrapinstation.github.io/blog/2018/Dynamic-Arm-Templates-Part-2.html)
+You can learn about all of this in [Part 2](https://terrapinstation.github.io/blog/2018/Dynamic-Arm-Templates-Part-2.html)